Customer log-in

 Cellular IoT uses terrestrial mobile networks with ground-based base stations.
 Satellite IoT uses satellites in low Earth orbit (LEO) and geostationary orbit (GEO) to provide coverage in areas that terrestrial networks do not reach.
 New modern devices can support both technologies, switching automatically between them to maintain seamless global connectivity.

-Satellite IoT is best suited for operations in regions with little or no cellular coverage, or where network resilience is critical — for example, in maritime transport, mining, energy production or environmental monitoring.
+Satellite IoT is best suited for operations in regions with little or no cellular coverage, or where network resilience is critical, for example in maritime transport, mining, energy production, agriculture, logistics, or environmental monitoring.

 It offers global reach, reliable communication in remote locations or open seas, integration with cellular IoT management platforms, and secure communication based on 3GPP non-terrestrial network standards.